WCSCourses/ViralBioinfAsia2022/Modules/SARS-CoV-2.md

 ## 5: Warnings

 I would consider this VM a good place to learn BUT not necessarily a good place to conduct 'real' analyses.
-The reason being is that many of the SARS-CoV-2 tools and datasets and updated very frequently which means many will be out of date on the VM already (many of the tools were installed a few months ago).
+The reason being is that many of the SARS-CoV-2 tools and datasets are updated very frequently which means many will be out of date on the VM already (many of the tools were installed a few months ago).
 Tools such as Pangolin and SPEAR do however have good update functions.